santosh3110/GunSan-Strength-Index/README.md

 - Built with ❤️ by [@santosh3110](https://github.com/santosh3110)
 - Inspired by old school technical analysis
-- Dedicated to my Guru, the legendary AS Chakravathy!
+- Dedicated to my Guru, the legendary AS Chakravarthy!